Questions? Call0808 2085194orMessage us

 What is a frozen embryo transfer?

-A frozen embryo transfer (FET) gives you another opportunity to become pregnant without having to go through a full IVF cycle.
+This gives you another opportunity to become pregnant without having to start from the beginning of a new IVF cycle.

 The transfer may take place during a natural cycle or a hormone-regulated cycle.